I love to find easy, delicious ways to feed my family! Olimar (my corgi puppy) loves helping out.

 - optional parmesan and basil, for toppings on finished soup

-- Prep Ingredients: Chop onion, Skin and chop carrot, chop celery, and mince garlic.
+- Prep Ingredients: chop onion, skin and chop carrot, dice celery, and mince garlic.

-- Cook onion until translucent (about 3-5 minutes).
-Then stir in garlic
+- Cook onion until translucent (about 3-5 minutes), then stir in the garlic.

-- Stir in drained, rinsed green bean, oregano, basil, 1 Tsp. salt, and peeper to taste. (cook 3 more minutes)
+- Stir in drained and rinsed green beans, oregano, basil, 1 teaspoon salt, and peeper to taste.
+Cook 3 more minutes.

 - Stir in diced tomatoes, crushed tomatoes, and chicken broth.
 Bring to a boil.

-- Reduce back to a simmer and let it cook for five minutes.
-Then stir in the kidney beans and simmer for another five minutes.
+- Reduce to a simmer and let it cook for 5 minutes.
+Stir in the kidney beans and simmer for another 5 minutes.

-- Stir in the pasta.
-Cook for ten more minutes or until pasta is tender.
+- Stir in the pasta and cook for 10 more minutes, or until the pasta is tender.

 - Bon appetite!
-Serve and top with parmesan and basil if desired.
+Top with parmesan and basil, if desired.
 This soup goes great with a side of garlic bread!